presto8/ark/README.md

 - Backup and tracking to multiple destinations before reporting a file as "protected"
 - Distributed peer-to-peer backup with friends and family
+- Cloud-first storage design for backup files, taking into account the unique characteristics of cloud storage providers
+- Optional use of hardware-based security keys like SoloKey or YubiKey

 Protect stands on the shoulders of and is motivated by the many pioneers in the chunk-based backup space, including borg, duplicacy, hashbackup, restic, and